THE SPIRIT OF RELIGION

 Who could estimate the value to the merchants of the practices of religion?
 In America, the merchants count on Christmas sales to balance their accounts.
 Think of what the building of cathedrals has meant in terms of money, or the purchase of paintings, or the hiring of musicians!

 “Excessive luxuries.”
 The local assembling of the early Christian centuries met in houses.
 Compare these unpretentious meeting places with the cathedrals of Europe.
 There is no need for such display of wealth.
 A massive cathedral does not glorify God; it only glorifies religion.

 Then I heard another voice from heaven say: “Come out of her, my people, so that you will not share in her sins, so that you will not receive any of her plagues;” (Revelation 18:4)

-So the answer is not to go to the big church or the little home group, the answer is to enter the rest of God where we are thinking, speaking, and acting in concert with the Lord Jesus.
+So the answer is not to go to the big church or the little home group; the answer is to enter the rest of God where we are thinking, speaking, and acting in agreement with the will of the Lord Jesus.

 Religion or the rest of God is a matter of the state of the heart, not of the environment.